RECORD & HONORS

 Prior to his stint in Boulder, Winterbotham spent three years at Baylor, two seasons as a full-time assistant (2000-2002) and one as a volunteer coach (1999-00).
 During that time he helped the Bears become a national power in the collegiate game.

 In addition to assisting Baylor with the day-to-day operation, Winterbotham had a hand in recruiting one of the best teams in the nation that eventually won the first team national championship in Baylor history as the Bears were crowned 2004 NCAA champions.

 While at Baylor, Winterbotham was named the 2002 Region VI Assistant Coach of the Year after helping the Bears win the Big 12 regular season and conference tournament.
 Baylor advanced to the 2002 NCAA Sweet 16 and finished the season ranked seventh nationally.

 Prior to coaching, Winterbotham attended Oklahoma Christian University in Oklahoma City where he was a four-year NAIA All-America and ranked No. 1 nationally.
 In 1997 he won top honors as the NAIA Rolex national singles champion.

 At OCU, Winterbotham also was the 1999 Sooner Athletic Conference Player of the Year in soccer, where he was named to the All-Region first team and honorable mention All-America team.
 He graduated in April 1999 with a degree in marketing and was honored as OCU's 1999 international business student of the year.
 Winterbotham was inducted into the Oklahoma Christian Athletic Hall of Fame in 2007.

-A native of Stoke on Trent, Great Britain, Winterbotham was born Oct 1, 1973.
+A native of Stoke on Trent, England, Winterbotham was born Oct 1, 1973.
 He is married to the former Tara McClure, a native of Asher, Okla.
-The Winterbothams' have four daughters, Zoe, Ryann, Sophia and Savanna.
+The Winterbothams have four daughters, Zoe, Ryann, Sophia and Savanna.